🍇

 • Established 1868 by Johann Christian Henschke, a Silesian immigrant who arrived in South Australia in 1841 and planted his first vineyard at Keyneton around 1862

-• Hill of Grace: 8-hectare vineyard (4 hectares of Shiraz) with oldest Grandfather vines planted circa 1860 by Nicolaus Stanitzki; first single-vineyard bottling by Cyril Henschke was the 1958 vintage
+• Hill of Grace: 8-hectare vineyard at Parrot Hill with Grandfather Shiraz vines planted circa 1860, first bottled as a single-vineyard wine from the 1958 vintage (see standalone Hill of Grace article)

-• Eden Valley sits at 400 to 500 metres elevation versus Barossa Valley at 200 to 300 metres, producing later-ripening fruit with higher acidity and distinctive mineral character
+• Eden Valley sits at 400 to 500 metres elevation versus the Barossa Valley floor at 200 to 300 metres; later ripening, higher acidity, and distinctive mineral character

-• Prue Henschke manages 105 hectares across three regions; organic practices began in the 1980s, biodynamic practices introduced from 2005
+• Prue Henschke manages 105 hectares across Eden Valley, Barossa Valley, and Adelaide Hills; organic practices since the 1980s, biodynamic from 2005

-• Fifth-generation winemaker Stephen Henschke took over in 1979 following the death of his father Cyril; both Stephen and Prue studied at Geisenheim, Germany before returning to the estate
+• Fifth-generation Stephen Henschke took over in 1979 following the death of his father Cyril; both Stephen and Prue studied at Geisenheim before returning to the estate

-• Annual crush of approximately 700 tonnes; all single-vineyard vines are dry-grown on their own pre-phylloxera rootstocks with average yields of 2.5 to 3 tonnes per hectare
+• Annual crush approximately 700 tonnes; old-vine single-vineyard blocks dry-grown on ungrafted pre-phylloxera rootstocks with yields of 2.5 to 3 tonnes per hectare

 📜History and Origins

-Henschke traces its roots to Johann Christian Henschke, who arrived from Kutschlau, Silesia in 1841, initially settling in the Adelaide Hills before purchasing land in the North Rhine district, later renamed Keyneton.
+Henschke traces its roots to Johann Christian Henschke, who arrived from Kutschlau, Silesia in 1841, initially settling in the Adelaide Hills before purchasing land in the North Rhine district later renamed Keyneton.
 He planted his first vineyard around 1862, and the first recorded sale of Henschke wine took place in 1868.
 The family initially focused on fortified wines for local consumption.
-It was fourth-generation Cyril Henschke, who took over the winery in 1950, who transformed the estate by pioneering dry table wine production and, crucially, the single-vineyard concept in Australia.
-He first bottled Mount Edelstone as a single-vineyard wine from the 1952 vintage, then Hill of Grace from the 1958 vintage, both at a time when multi-regional blending was the norm.
-Stephen Henschke took over following Cyril's death in 1979, bringing techniques learned at Geisenheim alongside his viticulturist wife Prue, who has driven the estate's commitment to organic and biodynamic farming.
+Fourth-generation Cyril Henschke, who took over the winery in 1950, transformed the estate by pioneering dry table wine production and, crucially, the single-vineyard concept in Australia.
+He first bottled Mount Edelstone as a single-vineyard wine from the 1952 vintage, then Hill of Grace from the 1958 vintage, at a time when multi-regional blending was the Australian norm.
+Stephen Henschke took over following Cyril's death in 1979, bringing techniques learned at Geisenheim, alongside his viticulturist wife Prue, who has driven the estate's commitment to organic and biodynamic farming.
+The Henschke family also acquired the Hill of Grace vineyard from the Stanitzki family in 1891, through Paul Gotthard Henschke, deepening the family's connection to this historic Eden Valley site.

 • Johann Christian Henschke arrived from Silesia in 1841; first commercial wine sales recorded 1868 from Riesling and Shiraz grapes at Keyneton